by EA Sophie – 7 min read

 Violence in other areas of Palestine and Israel

-Between January 2009 and April 2021, Israeli security personnel killed 3088 Palestinians in the Gaza Strip, and injured many more.
-The violence has included the firing of live ammunition, rubber coated steel bullets, stun grenades and tear gas (B’Tselem).
+Between January 2009 and April 2021, Israeli military personnel killed 3088 Palestinians in the Gaza Strip, with more injured.
+The violence has included the firing of live ammunition, rubber coated steel bullets, stun grenades, and tear gas, and bombs dropped from fighter jets (B’Tselem).

-Living under a number of different laws, Palestinian citizens of Israel do not experience the same protections as Jewish citizens.
-In May 2021, Adalah reported that Palestinian citizens of Israel have been facing increasing acts of violence from far-right Jewish settlers, which has often been met with inaction, or at times, cooperation from Israeli police.
+A number of Israeli laws have been enacted in recent years that discriminate against Palestinian citizens of Israel.
+In May 2021, Adalah reported that Palestinian citizens of Israel have also been facing increasing acts of violence from far-right Jewish Israelis, which has often been met with inaction, or at times, cooperation from Israeli police.

 The work of EAPPI is based in the West Bank, including East Jerusalem.
 Organisations such as Al Mezan Center for Human Rights can provide a much more detailed overview of the situation in Gaza, whilst organisations such as Adalah report on the issues experienced by Palestinian citizens of Israel.
 You can view a list of Palestinian and Israeli organisations here.